 Topical 5-Fluorouracil is a form of skin-directed chemotherapy that targets cells that are dividing too quickly, resulting in their death and causing inflammation.
 That inflammatory response also recruits the immune system and helps eliminate remaining abnormal cells.
 In photodynamic therapy, a light source targets areas of skin that have been treated with a photosensitizer.

 When these broad treatments alone are not sufficient, Lee and other dermatologists at the High-Risk Skin Cancer Clinic use chemowraps, which combine topical chemotherapy with occlusive bandaging to enhance both efficacy and healing.
 This therapy is particularly good for arms and legs that have sustained extensive sun damage and results in numerous pre- or early cancers.
 Acitretin, an oral Vitamin A derivative, also has been shown to decrease the number of pre-cancers in transplant recipients.

 Surgery is one of the mainstays for treatment of aggressive skin cancers.
-Lee consults with dermatology surgeons, Sumaira Aasi, MD, and Tyler Hollmig, MD, who have advanced training in skin-preserving Mohs Surgery.
+Lee consults with dermatology surgeon, Sumaira Aasi, MD, who has advanced training in skin-preserving Mohs Surgery.
 During a Mohs procedure, the surgeon uses a microscopic analysis of tissue samples from the suspicious area of skin to determine that the margins of the sampled area are clear of cancer before closing up the incision.
 If the margins are not clear, the surgeon can continue to remove cancerous cells, layer by layer, to spare as much healthy skin as possible.